 From the luxury to the budget variety: Champagne connaisseurs may sniff their nose at crémant being on the same list as champagne, but there is a case to be made for trying a crémant.
 If you like bubbles, but you don’t have the budget for champagne, you can try a crémant.

 The designation “Champagne” is protected for grapes produced in the Champagne region of France, but the same traditional method of making champagne is used in several other regions of France to make crémant.
+These days, French brasseries claiming to serve a Kir Royale with champagne, are likely actually serving a crémant.

 As the production process is the same, crémants have their own protected AOC/AOP designations in Alsace, Bordeaux, Loire, etc. So while crémant may not have the same prestige as champagne, it will certainly make your wallet happier.